FraunhoferISST/DataspaceConnector/CONTRIBUTING.md

 ## Labels

 The labels are also listed at the menu item `Issues`.
-There are two types of labels: one descibes the content of the issue and should be used by the developer that creates the issue.
+There are two types of labels: one describes the content of the issue and should be used by the developer that creates the issue.
 The other one, starting with `status`, will be added from the developer that takes on the issue.
 New issues should be initially marked with `status:open`.
-*  Basic labels: `bug`, `enhancement`, `suggestion`, `documentation` `outdated`, `question`
+*  Basic labels: `bug`, `enhancement`, `suggestion`, `documentation` `outdated`, `question`, `discussion`
 *  `status:closed`: issue is closed (after successful approval by issuer and QA)
 *  `status:duplicate`: issue is a duplicate of another linked issue and therefore discontinued
 *  `status:in-progress`: issue has been assigned and is currently being worked on